GettyImages-1352088159

 The 100-acre development from Rivenhall Greenhouse will be capable of producing 30,000 tonnes of tomatoes per year

-Plans for a £150m greenhouse complex in Essex have just been submitted to the local authority.
+Plans for a “unique” £150m greenhouse complex in Essex have just been submitted to Essex County Council.

-The 100-acre development from Rivenhall Greenhouse will be capable of producing 30,000 tonnes of tomatoes per year, equating to circa 7.5% of current imports, or about 6% of domestic consumption.
+The 100-acre development by Rivenhall Greenhouse near Braintree will be capable of producing 30,000 tonnes of tomatoes per year, equating to circa 7.5% of current imports, or about 6% of domestic consumption.

 The site could also grow a combination of other vine crops including cucumbers, peppers, chillies or aubergines, which are all predominantly sourced from southern Spain and north Africa, areas increasingly on the frontline of climate change, extremes of weather and energy insecurity.

-The accompanying vertical farming facility, built inside a hangar at RAF Rivenhall, will also produce an additional 375 tonnes of lettuce, or 54% of Essex’s annual consumption.
+An accompanying vertical farming facility, built inside a hangar at the former RAF Rivenhall, will also produce an additional 375 tonnes of lettuce, under the developer’s proposals, or 54% of Essex’s annual consumption.

-The Rivenhall greenhouse is being developed alongside the Indaver Integrated Waste Management Facility, with the latter providing heat, carbon dioxide and electricity to the greenhouses, to ensure that an “optimum growing environment can be maintained for the year-round production of fresh produce”.
+The sprawling Rivenhall complex is being developed alongside a separate integrated waste management facility by waste company Indaver at the former air base, which was later used as a quarry, with the latter set to provide heat, carbon dioxide and electricity to the greenhouses, to ensure that an “optimum growing environment can be maintained for the year-round production of fresh produce”.

-The companies said the collaboration was a new operating model for the UK horticultural industry in a move away from hydrocarbon dependency to a model utilising sustainable heat, captured CO2 and on-site generated electricity.
+The two companies said the collaboration represented a new operating model for the UK horticultural industry, in a move away from imported hydrocarbon dependency to a circular model utilising sustainable heat, captured CO2 and on-site generated electricity.

 “Key to the project is the ongoing collaboration with Indaver and the development of a new low-carbon horticultural energy model,” said Moorhouse.
 “This will set a new benchmark for UK horticulture, delivering a blueprint for the accelerated reshoring of UK fresh produce production.